 • “How great is the love the Father has lavished on us, that we should be called children of God!
 And that is what we are!”
 (1 John 3:1)

 God’s example is of a ‘lavish love’ that does not hold back but expresses itself wonderfully.
 The woman had clearly been deeply touched by this love and was responding in the most expressive way that she could.
 This was not the love of obedience but the overflowing love from a grateful heart.
 It clearly touched Jesus deeply.
-So significant did He find it that He promised, and ensured, that it would continue to be told wherever the gospel was preached.
+So significant did He find it that He promised, and ensured that, it would continue to be told wherever the gospel was preached.

-Could you do a beautiful thing for the Lord today.
+Do a beautiful thing for the Lord today.